Jan 29 | Categories: Branding

 Why are style guides important?
 They create brand consistency.

-By creating a brand strategy and style guide, you can save yourself time and effort when designing marketing materials, webpages, or flyers for your company.
+By creating a brand strategy and style guide, you can save yourself time and effort when designing marketing materials, web pages, or flyers for your company.

 Unfortunately, you can’t just pick the fonts and typefaces you like; strategy is a must.
 Start by asking questions to get informed, have direction, and gather evidence to support every choice you make:

+Companies have personalities; a marketing firm brand will not be the same as a law firm brand.
 Sit down with your visual design, branding, or marketing team to find the answers you need to start creating a style guide for your brand.

 A brand style guide is a visual plan for your company’s design.
 Colors, fonts, photography, and your logo all communicate for your business.